jaumet/Alluvial-of-Mentions/README.md

 USAGE:
 Just put the code as it is under a web server.

+DEMO:
+At the moment there is a beta version here: http://research.nualart.cat/peace/alluvial/

 DATA
 This distribution contain several SVG diagrams about Peace Agreements database (http://peacegreements.org).
 You can add your own SVG or any other image or video format.